pinot-contrib/pinot-docs/README.md

 **Real-time dashboard for business metrics**

 Pinot can be also be used to perform typical analytical operations such as slice and dice, drill down, roll up, and pivot on large scale multi-dimensional data.
 For instance, at LinkedIn, Pinot powers dashboards for thousands of business metrics.
-You can also connect various BI tools such as Superset, Tableau, or PowerBI to visualize data in Pinot.
+You can also connect various BI tools such as [Superset](https://superset.apache.org/docs/intro/), [Tableau](https://www.tableau.com/resource/business-intelligence), or [PowerBI](https://powerbi.microsoft.com/en-us/) to visualize data in Pinot.

-Instructions to connect Pinot with Superset can be found [here](https://docs.pinot.apache.org/integrations/superset).
+To integrate Pinot and Superset, see [the Superset integration page](https://docs.pinot.apache.org/integrations/superset).

 **Anomaly detection**